deroskarmodulo/Efficient-Parameter-Finetuning-Pipeline-for-Apertus-LLM-ETH-Large-Scale-AI-Engineering-HS2025-/README.md

 - Select finetuning dataset, such that it's in English
 - !!
 Not similar, overlapping with benchmarking task sets
   - First, fix dataset (-> NVIDIA OpenMathInstruct-2)
+    - Finetune on all sub-combinations of OpenMathInstruct
-  - Second, fit benchmark sets, can be done later
+  - Second, fit benchmark sets, can be done later -> LM Evaluation Harness
   - Cross-refernce with Apertus math SFT datasets.
 Avoid.
 - Make sure we translate the appropriate benchmarks into selected languages